GSA/digitalgov.gov/content/posts/2013-09-03-getting-started-with-dap.md

   - Google Analytics
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-151-DAP-2.jpg" alt="DAP screen capture" %}
-The <a href="https://www.WHATEVER/services/dap/" target="_blank">Digital Analytics Program (DAP)</a> is delighted to announce the launch of a DAP user group and new training program.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-151-DAP-2.jpg" alt="DAP screen capture" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/09/DAP-2.jpg)The <a href="https://www.WHATEVER/services/dap/" target="_blank">Digital Analytics Program (DAP)</a> is delighted to announce the launch of a DAP user group and new training program.
 These initiatives will support DAP users in getting the most from their implementation.

 The kick-off for this user group will be on Thursday, September 12, 2013, when we will host a webinar to welcome  users and discuss how a user group can provide the most benefit.
 Meeting invitations with login instructions will be sent to directly to these users two weeks before the meeting.